scalacenter/bloop/docs/ides/overview.md

 There are two main IDE integrations:

 1. [IntelliJ](ides/intellij.md), the most popular Scala and Java IDE.
-1. [Metals](ides/metals.md), a work-in-progress Scala language server that supports text editors such as Visual Studio Code, `vim`, Sublime Text and Atom.
+1. [Metals](ides/metals.md), a Scala language server that supports text editors such as Visual Studio Code, Vim, Emacs, Eclipse, Sublime Text and Atom.

 These IDE integrations support the following BSP actions: